Configuring an SFTP server based on CentOS 7

 Enter the following command in the SFTP server terminal and provide the appropriate value:

-Make sure the packages are sent and received successfully:
+Make sure the packets are sent and received successfully:

-Make a backup of configuration files on the SFTP server
+Back up configuration files to the SFTP server

-This guide describes how to back up configuration (.conf
+This section describes how to back up configuration files (.conf) in the /etc folder.

 The backup process is as follows: